Planar Channeling of 855 MeV Electrons in Silicon: Monte-Carlo Simulations

 \section{Abstract}

-A new Monte Carlo code for the simulation of the channeling of ultrarelativistic charged projectiles in single crystals is presented.
+A new Monte Carlo code for the simulation of the channelling of ultrarelativistic charged projectiles in single crystals is presented.
 A detailed description of the underlying physical model and the computation algorithm is given.
-First results obtained with the code for the channeling of 855 MeV electrons in Silicon crystal are presented.
-The dechanneling lengths for (100), (110) and (111) crystallographic planes are estimated.
-In order to verify the code, the dependence of the intensity of the channeling radiation on the crystal dimension along the beam direction is calculated.
+First results obtained with the code for the channelling of 855 MeV electrons in Silicon crystal are presented.
+The dechannelling lengths for (100), (110) and (111) crystallographic planes are estimated.
+In order to verify the code, the dependence of the intensity of the channelling radiation on the crystal dimension along the beam direction is calculated.
 A good agreement of the obtained results with recent experimental data is observed.